w3c/wot/PRESENTATIONS/2023-09-tpac/2023-09-11-WoT-TPAC-JSONLD-WoT-RCH-Discussion.md

 # JSON-LD WG, WoT WG, RCH WG Joint Meeting

-Summary of main points from the discussion.
+**Draft** summary of main points from the discussion.
+A further PR is needed to distill the text to a more concise form.

 ## [Sept 11 Minutes](https://www.w3.org/2023/09/11-wot-minutes.html)